 What is a Tooth Abscess?

 You’ve probably heard the term “tooth abscess” in reference to human teeth.
-But it’s actually just as common in dogs.
-And it’s just as unpleasant.
+But it’s actually just as common in dogs, and just as unpleasant.

-A tooth abscess is a painful and often serious dental condition that occurs when bacteria enter the innermost part of a tooth or the gum tissue surrounding it.
-The bacteria infect the pulp, which is the soft tissue at the center of the tooth, and cause an accumulation of pus, which is a thick, yellowish fluid.
-The pus can build up and form a pocket of infection called an abscess, which can cause significant pain, swelling, and even fever or difficulty swallowing.
+A tooth abscess is a painful and potentially serious dental condition that occurs when bacteria enter the innermost part of a tooth or the gum tissue surrounding it.
+The bacteria infect the pulp, which is the soft tissue at the center of the tooth, and lead to the formation of a pocket filled with thick, yellowish pus.
+This pocket of infection is known as an abscess, which can cause significant pain, swelling, and even fever or difficulty swallowing.

 When a dog tooth abscess is left untreated, it causes pain, tenderness, inflammation, swelling, and other symptoms.